googleapis/nodejs-storage/README.md

 const storage = new Storage();
 // Creates a client from a Google service account key.
 // const storage = new Storage({keyFilename: "key.json"});
+// Creates a client from a JSON service account key.
+// const storage = new Storage({credentials: process.env.KEY});

 /**
  * TODO(developer): Uncomment these variables before running the sample.